Memorial Drive Sunken Show Court Canopy

 Chukoh Skytop FGT-800, is a dynamic tensile material unmatched for its flexibility, durability and aesthetics, making it the ideal fabric for Sunken Show Court roof.
 Chosen for its excellent UV protection, light translucency and low surface friction (self-cleaning) properties.
 Boasting a light transmittance upto 15%, FGT-800 PTFE is ideal for sporting facilities as it provides naturally diffused light with minimal shadows.
 The bright white canopy reflects much of the sun’s energy, which in turn helps to create a comfortable atmosphere underneath the canopy, keeping athletes and spectators cool in extreme heat and dry during inclement weather.

-Built with incredibly tight deadlines in between border closures and COVID outbreaks, the team managed to complete the job by the deadline ready for 2022 Adelaide International Tournament in January.
+Built with incredibly tight deadlines in between border closures and COVID outbreaks, our project team, including our install partners Sky Skills Pty Ltd, managed to complete the sunken show court canopy by the deadline ready for 2022 Adelaide International Tournament in January.

 The project was a successfully completed on time and under budget and the client, and by all accounts, Tennis SA think the new canopy is an ACE.